All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 This is Biden country.

-Now, Delaware's a small place.
+Madela is a small place.

-This judge is probably well-networked in that area.
+This judge is probably well networked in that area.

 She really showed courage here because she's now made an enemy of the Biden machine on their home turf.

-But she called Mullarkey, she rebuffed it.
+But she called Malarkey.

-I think in a very measured way.
+I think in a very measured way, I agree with Greg.

-I agree with uh, you know, Greg, I would have expected even more fireworks from a federal judge.
+I would have expected even more fireworks from a federal judge.

-I'll get your take.
+I'll get your take, Paul.

-and also the allegations that pressure was brought to bear so the statute of limitations would pass, uh that that the FBI had tipped off the Biden family about investigative interviews that were coming that they weren't supposed to know about and and other details as well, and and stopping the IRS uh from doing their job.
+And I don't see any deal that should be done at this time with the full knowledge of what the IRS whistleblowers are saying and also the allegations that pressure was brought to bear so the statute of limitations would pass, that the FBI had tipped off the Biden family about investigative interviews that were coming that they weren't supposed to know about and other details as well.

-So I agree, and that's why keeping the pressure on is so important.
+And that's why keeping the pressure on is so important.

 Because if this sort of floats away into the ether, which I very much doubt it will, you're right.